bernhardAxonIvy/doc/source/designer-guide/configuration/rest-clients.rst

 -----------

 A REST client can be referenced by name or universally unique identifier (UUID).
-|ivy| generates the UUID when a new REST client is created and will never
+Axon Ivy generates the UUID when a new REST client is created and will never change.
-change.
 You define the name of a REST client when you create a new REST client.
 You can change it later.
 To ensure that renaming a REST client will not break the reference, refer to the REST client by its UUID only.